Welcome to Almost

 main kennel house has been rehabbed - inside and out.

-main kennel house serves as home for 15 dogs.
-It is complete
+main building serves as home for as many as 15 dogs.
+It

-those chilly winter days), a commercial exhaust fan, and
+(for those chilly winter days), a commercial exhaust fan,

-3 slider windows to let in plenty of sunshine and fresh
+and 3 slider windows to let in plenty of sunshine and

 yard #1 and storage trailer to the right